RuslanKuziak/poke-android-client/README.md

 # Overview
-This repository contains a source code for sample client Android application.
-The main focus is to showcase the architecture approach that author commonly uses during Android Software Development.
+This repository contains a source code for a sample client Android application.
+The main focus is to showcase the architecture approach that the author commonly uses during Android Software Development.
 App is based on [Poke API](https://pokeapi.co/) and communicates via REST with PokeAPI service;

 Please refer to [Architecture Overview](#architecture-overview) section for more architecture details.

-Please note that this is not and official sample app.
+Please note that this is not an official sample app.

 **Features**